 Participating scientists must have a research focus related to Earth systems—air, water, land and life — which is in line with TESI’s mission to advance public understanding of environmental issues.

-- K-12 teacher professional development
+- K-12 teacher professional development & resources

 - Scientist classroom visits (in-person & virtual)

 - Facilitating teacher-scientist relationships